 Not the MSR Hubba Hubba tent.

-The MSR Hubba Hubba NX is the best 2-person backpacking tent on planet earth.
+The MSR Hubba Hubba is the best 2-person backpacking tent on planet earth.
 The Hubba Hubba combines quality, light-weight materials, excellent livability, and plenty of toughness to keep you charging through your backpacking adventures for many years to come.
 When it comes to the best tent brands, MSR are a company you can be sure will provide epic quality, especially when it comes to lightweight tents with a tiny packed size.

 This super in-depth review gives you a detailed run-down of this truly awesome backpacking tent.
 Learn about packability and tent weight, interior specs, weather protection, price, competitor comparison, and much more.

-Basically, by the end of this Hubba Hubba NX 2 person tent review, you will be in possession of all of the facts that come together to make the MSR Hubba Hubba the best backpacking tent money can by.
+Basically, by the end of this Hubba Hubba 2 person tent review, you will be in possession of all of the facts that come together to make the MSR Hubba Hubba the best backpacking tent money can by.

 What Makes the MSR Hubba Hubba the Best 2 person Backpacking Tent on the Market?

 Here are some of the questions this MSR Hubba Hubba review will answer: